 Along with the encrypted key data, this information is stored in a key record that includes a CRC over all of the fields to detect data corruption.
 When used or deleted the keys are referenced by KID/ALGID, CKR/Keyset or KID/ALGID/CKR.

-- 12. The Vortex SCCE denies access to plaintext secret and private keys. - 13.
-The Vortex SCCE provides the capability to zeroize all plaintext cryptographic keys and other unprotected critical security parameters.
+12. The MCC7500 SCCE denies access to plaintext secret and private keys.